MohanVashist1/notes/cscd27/CSCD27 Lectures.md

   - meant for verifying identity
   - binding between a public key and an owner
   - certified by a certification authority

+### LEC: Thursday, November 21, 2019

+Thierry likes Null Byte

+WWW $\neq$ Internet

+Sir Tim Berners-Lee

+- He invented HTML, URLS, hyperlink

+The web is great because it's easy to deply and update

+But if a web application is hacked, the users are also at risk.

+ip addresses changes a lot, so we cant use that for session id, so they'll be using cookies

+Mixed content is dangerous because the browser attaches cookies to HTTP requests as well.

+SameSite cookie flag

+The request always goes through for ajax requests across domains